 Super B Rebuild

 When I bought my 1976 Sportster project, it came with an older S&S Super B carburetor.
-It was previously on a Big-Twin motor, and without re-jetting it's really too big for a 1000cc motor.
-However, the Super B, with an 1-7/8" throat, is very adaptable and can be easily modified.
+It was previously on a Big-Twin motor, and without re-jetting it's really too big for a 1000cc Ironhead.
+However, the Super B, with a relatively small 1-7/8" throat, is very adaptable and can be easily modified.

 Due to the lack of an accelerator pump, the Super B is not as forgiving of improper jetting as the Super E and other carbs.
 They are not a "snap it open" throttle, and probably won't work well out of the box.
 The only external adjustment on the B is the idle mixture screw and idle stop screw.